CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY•AUSTIN, TEXAS•USA•Goals•2018

 By Bruce Camber, February 2018 The Next Homepage: Which Model Works Best

 Yes, this website is about the finite-infinite relation.
-Little understood, there are five primary transitions in our thinking that might help to open the discussion about its very nature.
-These are:
+Little understood, there are five primary transitions in our thinking that might help to open the discussion about its very nature:

 1. What is finite?
 The 202 doublings from the Planck units to the Observable Universe create a container universe whereby space and time are observed to be derivative, finite and discrete.
-We have a sense of time yet nothing is truly past.
+We have a sense of time; yet, nothing is truly past.
 All notations are always active and interdependent, and function constantly to define the whole as well as to define itself uniquely.
-From the CERN-scale of fermions (and all the other particles of the Standard Model) to the Planck-scale, there are 67 notations.
+From the CERN-scale of particles (and all the other particles of the Standard Model) to the Planck-scale, there are as many as 67 notations.
 Considered a domain for strings, the claim by many scholars is that it is too small for anything else.
-Not so fast.

 2. Observations of a natural inflation.
-These doublings define a natural inflation and quiet expansion and the Big Bang theory is minimized.
-An analysis of six groups of numbers somewhat evenly spaced across all the notations begins to follow the logic/ research that define today’s cosmological epochs.
+These doublings define a natural inflation and quiet expansion; it directly challenges the Big Bang theory.
+An analysis of six groups of numbers somewhat evenly spaced across all the notations begins to follow the logic/research that define their cosmological epochs.
 More…

 3. What is infinite?
 In 1925, the great mathematician, David Hilbert wrote, “We have already seen that the infinite is nowhere to be found in reality, no matter what experiences, observations, and knowledge are appealed to.”
 Even today, many scholars would agree, but perhaps Hilbert and those scholars are mistaken.
-Consider the non-ending and non-repeating numbers such as pi, Euler’s equation (e), and all the other dimensionless constants.
+Consider the non-ending and non-repeating numbers such as pi, Euler’s equation (e), and possibly all the other dimensionless constants.
+If something is never-ending and never-repeating, how can it be finite?
 If we take these numbers as they are, in the most simple analysis, aren’t these evidence or a manifestation of the infinite within the finite?
 Isn’t this a deep continuity?

 The most-used and best-known dimensionless constant is pi.
 Pi is everyone’s pi, our single best connection to the infinite.
-Every equation that uses pi qualifies!
+And, every equation that uses pi qualifies!
 More…

 4. Doublings.
 The simple doubling of the Planck base units appear to generate lattice through the cubic-closed packing of the spheres such that triangles, then the tetrahedron, then the octahedron, are manifest.
 Perhaps part of the thrust of Planck Charge is the emergence of numbers within every dimensionless constant.
 With tetrahedrons and octahedrons all space and time can hereinafter be tiled and tessellated (100% filled).
 More…

 5. Faces of the infinite.
-If not absolute space and time, the infinite may be known for three characteristics within dimensionless constants and basic symmetries that define the finite:
+If not absolute space and time, within these studies, the infinite may be known for three characteristics within dimensionless constants and basic symmetries that define the finite:

 • Continuity.
 There is the continuity of numbers, first within the dimensionless constants, never-ending, never repeating, and then in creating the perfections that are simple geometries.
 Here is the logic of number theory and logic itself.